Dreams of an empty table: the quiet scene in which what is missing becomes the most audible

 Today, if the theme resonates, devote twenty minutes to the “leftovers on the table” in real life: reread one old letter, look at old photographs, write a short piece about a period that has ended.
 Without conclusions.
 The Inner Sage recognizes such minutes as respect for what has been lived, and in the dreams that follow leaves you warm, not sad, remnants more often.

 Astrological note: A dream of leftovers on the table often comes during Saturn’s transits through your 8th or 12th house, during its aspects to Mercury, and in periods when Jupiter touches your Saturn.
 Capricorns, Scorpios, and Pisces recognize this dream with particular accuracy.
-If Saturn is now touching your Mercury — the Inner Sage gathers the “crumbs of the story,” and the dream conveys this through a table on which every small thing suddenly turns out to be meaningful.
+If Saturn is now touching your Mercury, the Inner Sage gathers the “crumbs of the story,” and the dream conveys this through a table on which every small thing suddenly turns out to be meaningful.

 A dream of an empty table is not a sign of poverty or loneliness, but a scene in which the psyche speaks about emptiness and its meaning.
 In it you can see where you have a sharp lack, where a quiet sadness after fullness, where anticipation, and where a quiet reflection on what has passed.

 Let these dreams be a pause, not an alarm.
 Emptiness at the table is not always loss; sometimes it is a free place prepared for something new.
-And each time your dream leaves an uncovered or already-cleared table before you, some very quiet part of you says: “sit a little — and listen for whether this table is waiting for something, or whether it has had enough of what was here, and now you can simply breathe.”
+And each time your dream leaves an uncovered or already-cleared table before you, a very quiet part of you says: “sit a little — and listen for whether this table is waiting for something, or whether it has had enough of what was here, and now you can simply breathe.”